EJ Moreno discusses his top picks for kid-friendly horror movies this Halloween…

 Another film that feels a bit more “adult” on this list, and there’s no denying that.
 But Ghostbusters feels perfect for the entire family to watch; the type of movie that small children to their parents can enjoy.
 While the remake might hit this generation of kids a little more, don’t doubt the power of some good old 80’s cheese.

 1. The Nightmare Before Christmas (1993)

 As unoriginal to put this at one, there is no truly no better horror movie for kids.
 Doubt the horror?
-Show a small any of Oogie Boogie’s and tell me their reaction!
+Show a small one any of Oogie Boogie’s scenes and tell me their reaction!
 The Nightmare Before Christmas also has the advantage of working as both a Halloween and Christmas film, making it even easier for kids to fall in love with this macabre world.